 Nurses have a responsibility to take action when they see unsafe practice or unprofessional conduct.

-Each case is different.
+Each case is different and assessed on a case-by-case basis.
 Generally, BCCNM cannot suspend a nurse without an investigation.
 In extraordinary cases, BCCNM can, following a formal legal proceeding, limit or suspend a nurse's practice during an investigation.
 This type of action is very serious and reserved for allegations of acute concern – when a nurse's reported conduct or practice poses an imminent and significant ongoing danger to the public.

 When applicable, BCCNM tries to work consensually with nurses to establish voluntary risk mitigation - measures that will protect the public during the investigation period.